 Fabergé is a luxury brand specialising in high-end jewellery, accessories and watches.
-Fabergé has one wholly-owned retail boutique in Houston, USA and one in Dubai, both of which directly employ a small number of people, and an e-commerce website through which it retails to customers.
+Fabergé has a small number of "own brand" retail outlets which directly employ a small number of people, and an e-commerce website through which it retails to customers.
 Fabergé also has a wholesale business selling goods to third-party multi-brand retailers such as department stores.
 These points of sale are staffed exclusively by employees of those retailers.
 Fabergé outsources the manufacture of its jewellery to artisan suppliers in the UK and Europe who commission the sourcing of stones and precious metals.

 All Policies and Procedures (defined below), including this Statement, apply to the mining operations, joint-venture businesses and Fabergé.
-Given the size of the Gemfields's investment in the Sedibelo platinum mine, at only 6.54%, the Company has no oversight of Sedibelo's policies or processes.
+Given the size of Gemfields's investment in the Sedibelo platinum mine, at only 6.54%, the Company has no oversight of Sedibelo's policies or processes.